sriramalavalapati3/Youtube-admin/README.md

 ### start the backend with command
 ``npm start``

-### After starting the server. register ur credentials like (username,email,password) use postman or Thunder client as Your wish in json format like this
+### After starting the server. register ur credentials like (username,email,password) use postman or Thunder client as Your wish.
+Use json format like this in body
 ``{
 "username":"Your username" ,
 "email":"Your email",